skywarth/annals-of-disco/it-was-written.md

  - PHP package for my custom enum implementation
  - PHP package for CipherSuite (preferably laravel wrapper)
  - ~~PHP package for dynamic env~~
+ - Laravel package for running commands with special intervals (the twister thing)
  - that ray-tracing chars and dot distribution.
 Incredible algorithm
  - JS package for page filter
  - JS package for console proxy